GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 There are a number of techniques to improve CLS as detailed above.
 There are allowances built into Core Web Vitals, so even if you cannot eliminate CLS completely, using some of these techniques should allow you to reduce the impact.
 This will be better for your users and hopefully allow you to stay within those limits.

 That's it for this guide.
-I hope it helps keep your pages just a little less shifty :)
+We hope it helps keep your pages just a little less shifty :)

 _With thanks to Philip Walton, Kenji Baheux, Warren Maresca, Annie Sullivan, Steve Kobes and Gilberto Cocchi for their helpful reviews._